 It took a loan to Sunderland to get Clarke’s career back on track.
-He played a key role in the Black Cats’ playoff promotion from League One last term and subsequently signed permanently for an undisclosed fee likely to be a small fraction of what Spurs originally bought him for.
+He played a key role in the Black Cats’ playoff promotion from League One in 2021-22 and subsequently signed permanently for an undisclosed fee thought to be a small fraction of what Spurs originally bought him for.

 However, with a settled role in Wearside, Clarke seems to have found his place.
-He’s been one of Sunderland’s most outstanding players this season alongside Manchester United loanee Amad Diallo.
-The 22-year-old has seven goals and six assists in the Championship for Tony Mowbray’s side this season.
+He’s been one of Sunderland’s most outstanding players under Tony Mowbray and could well fire the Black Cats to another play-off charge this season.

 WOW!!
 How about this for a team goal.
 Superb football from Sunderland. ⚽ pic.twitter.com/v6rxJNF9Uw